Word list

 Don't use a gendered pronoun except for a specific individual of known gender.
 Use they and their for the general singular pronoun.

-healthcare; not health care or health-care
+Not health care or health-care.

 health check